dukeofharen/httplaceholder/docs/docs.md

 ### Public URL

 When running HttPlaceholder behind a reverse proxy, you should set the public URL.
-This makes sure that requests made by the [UI](#management-interface) will succeed and the value written by the [root URL variable parser](#root-url) is correct.
+This makes sure that requests made by the [UI](#management-interface) will succeed and the value written by the [root URL variable parser](#root-url) and [display URL variable parser](#display-url) is correct.
 This is not needed when not running behind a reverse proxy.

 ```bash
 httplaceholder --publicUrl https://example.com/stubs